SeptemberAround 24 September, 4 daysgotic

 Tip: The traditional calcotada lunch runs 35 to 50 euros at most Catalan rooms; book a week ahead in February.

-Focus: Tapas crawl
+Focus: Tapas and pastry crawl